-Before proceeding, we would like to note that our analysis assumes that index fund stewardship should continue, and will do so.
-We do not support recent proposals to prevent index funds from voting their shares.127 While we have explained that index fund managers (including the Big Three) might under-invest in making informed stewardship decisions, we view these decisions as more informed than the decisions of many other shareholders whose entitlement to vote is not questioned, such as retail investors and investment funds that hold shares for only a short period.
+Before proceeding, we would like to note that our analysis assumes that index funds will continue to engage in stewardships activities.
+We do not support recent proposals to prevent index funds from voting their shares.
+122 While we have explained that index fund managers (including the Big Three) might under-invest in making informed stewardship decisions, we view these decisions as more informed than the decisions of many other shareholders whose entitlement to vote is not questioned, such as retail investors and investment funds that hold shares for only a short period.
 Therefore, although we have concerns about index fund incentives, our focus is not on eliminating index fund stewardship, but on improving it, and assessing its implications for ongoing debates.